 To put some context behind my MGT journey, I want to first share two of my foundational beliefs.
 First, I believe that every person is born with a seed of vast potential, and our surrounding environment should support us in reaching this potential.
 I’m exceedingly optimistic in the capabilities of every person.
 Second, I believe that we are all teachers, and we are all students.
 Every person has valuable knowledge to share, and every person has endless opportunities to learn.
+That’s why my journey is about learning, supporting others, and tackling challenges.

 So, how did I arrive at MGT?
 In college, my prospective career choices gravitated towards those which included public speaking, teaching, and helping people, all of which are areas in which I’m extremely passionate.
 My interests were exemplified by my pursuits outside the classroom which included fighting for programs that supported the most vulnerable students, running leadership training workshops, co-founding a student consulting group, and mentoring high school students.
 From a subject perspective, I have always had a strong affinity for writing and math, particularly statistics.
 Therefore, I chose to major in the social science that included heavy writing and the most math classes of any social science – economics.